One In Six

 The One In Six Men’s Program was launched in response to the growing number of adult male survivors of sexual violence seeking Our VOICE counseling services.

 The One In Six Men’s Program provides a licensed male counselor who works one-on-one and in groups with male survivors of sexual assault and abuse.
-The counselor will also be conducting outreach in the community and partnering with agencies to support the mission of the program.

 In 2001 the counseling staff at Our VOICE worked one male client; by 2011 this number had jumped to over 40.
 Several men who participated in an episode of the Oprah Winfrey Show contacted Our VOICE in 2010 to have a screening at The Fine Arts Theater.
 That groundbreaking episode can be found here.
 The bravery of these men combined with the growing need for services prompted Our VOICE to seek funding for the One In Six Men’s Program.